Latin and Greek

 knowledge itself is power.

-Belhaven has a dynamic Latin department with an excellent Common Entrance and Scholarship record.
+Belhaven has a dynamic Classics department with an excellent Common Entrance and Scholarship record.
 The department works hard to keep Classics at the forefront of the curriculum within the school and this involves not only providing a rigorous and organised approach to teaching the subject, but also maintaining a realistic, innovative and up-to-date awareness of how to enthuse today's children of all abilities.
-Teaching consists of a blend of styles, ranging from textbook work to the very latest resources work on interactive whiteboards and fun language and word-games.
+Teaching consists of a blend of styles, ranging from textbook work to using the very latest resources on iPads and fun language and word-games.

 Much, but certainly not all, of the emphasis is on preparing children for the relevant Common Entrance and Scholarship examinations, but of equal importance is the child’s sense of achievement and enjoyment from studying Latin.
 Latin's future lies just as much in the hands of those pupils who might find the subject challenging as those to whom Latin academia comes more naturally.
-The language and culture belong to all and at Belhaven Hill everybody can gain something from the subject.
+The true success of the Classics’ Department lies not in its enviable successes at Belhaven, but in the numbers of those pupils going on to study a classical subject at senior school and beyond into university.
+These numbers look very healthy indeed.
+The classical languages and culture belong to all and at Belhaven Hill everybody can gain something from the subject.